0x00000001A/es6-string-html/README.md

 ## Usage

-Simply insert the comment /*html*/ (see Requirements "section" for possible values) or select `Insert es6-string-html comment/template` from the commands menu (`ctrl+shift+p` or `f1`)
+Simply insert the comment /\*html\*/ or `html` before the string (see Requirements "section" for possible values) or select `Insert es6-string-html comment/template` from the commands menu (`ctrl+shift+p` or `f1`)

 > Tip: Comment in the beginning of es6 string is required